djoh826/Ecommerce/README.md

 ## An Ecommerce clone
 Deployed at https://comfymarket.netlify.app/

 A create-react-app website using only React (Routing and Hooks) and Javascript.
+Images are sourced from royalty-free stock images online.

 ## Home page